embench/embench-dsp/doc/README.md

 <!-- End of ToC insertion -->

-## Building and running Embench
+## Building and running Embench DSP

 The benchmarks have to be first compiled, then they can then be measured on the target.

 ### Prerequisites